Vanessa22400/Educational_Performance_in_Brazil/README.md

 # School Dropout and Educational Performance in Brazil

-Exploring how educational performance, development indicators and resource distribution relate to school dropout patterns across Brazilian states.
+*Exploring how educational performance, development indicators and resource distribution relate to school dropout patterns in Brazil.*

-This project is part of my data portfolio as I transition into roles such as **Data Analyst, Business Intelligence Analyst, Analytics Consultant and Junior Data Scientist**.
+**Dataset:** Simulated educational indicators from 10 Brazilian states
+**Techniques:** EDA, correlation analysis, regression modeling, feature importance
+**Tools:** Python, Pandas, Seaborn, Scikit-learn

+**Objective:** Explore which factors are most associated with school dropout and educational outcomes, and show how data analysis can support better decision-making.

+## Project Context

+In this project, I explore how different educational and socioeconomic indicators relate to school dropout patterns across Brazilian states.

+The analysis focuses on variables such as `nota_enem_media`, `renda_media_mensal`, `idh`, `escolas_publicas`, `escolas_privadas` and `evasao_escolar_percent`.

-The goal of the project is to demonstrate how a structured analytical workflow can be used to explore a real world problem, identify patterns in the data and translate results into **clear insights that can support better decisions**.
+Even with a simplified dataset, the goal is to demonstrate how a structured analytical workflow can help identify patterns in the data and translate them into insights that may support better decision-making.

-## Project Motivation

-One of the aspects I enjoy most about working with data is the possibility of exploring complex real world systems and trying to understand what may be driving certain outcomes.

-Education is an interesting area for this type of analysis because it combines multiple dimensions such as performance indicators, development levels and resource distribution.

-In this project, I explore how different variables such as `nota_enem_media`, `renda_media_mensal`, `idh`, `escolas_publicas` and `escolas_privadas` relate to `evasao_escolar_percent`.

-Although the dataset is small and simplified, the analysis illustrates the kind of **analytical thinking, problem structuring and insight generation** that are important in analytics and data roles.

 ## Dataset